2017–18 All-Ireland Senior Club Football Championship: Format

 Fulham Irish, the winners of the London club championship, played Corofin, the winners of the Galway provincial championship, in a single match on 21 January 2018.
 The game was played in London and was referred to as a quarter-final.
 This was the final year for this arrangement – from 2018 onwards, the London champions played in the Connacht senior club championship.

 Two semi-finals were played on two Saturday's in mid-February.
-The All-Ireland final was played in Croke Park on St. Patrick's Day, the 17th of March.
+The All-Ireland Club SFC final was played at Croke Park 17 March (St Patrick's Day).

-TV Coverage

-TG4 continue to broadcast live and deferred club championship games each year.
-Eir Sport also secured rights to broadcast live Gaelic football and hurling club championship games.
-2017 was the first time Eir Sport broadcast club championship games and will broadcast up to 30 live games.
-These games include rounds of county championships as well as county finals and provincial and All-Ireland club championship matches.